etosworld/etos-simplefilter/README.md

 ### etos simple filter

-Simple Snapchat-like face filters with Python OpenCV/dlib, for [etos](https://etos.world) ecosystem.
+Simple Snapchat-like face filters with Python OpenCV/dlib.

 Demo Application to play around with Snapchat-alike filters like hat, moustache and glasses automatic in-face superposition in real time.